DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 <!-- default badges end -->
 # Report Viewer and Grid for Blazor —  Integrate an AI Assistant based on Azure OpenAI

-This example integrates an AI assistant to DevExpress Blazor Components.
-User requests and assistant responses are displayed on-screen using the [DevExpress Blazor AI Chat](http://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat?v=24.2) component.
-With an [Azure OpenAI Assistant](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/assistant) integrated in our AI-chat component, you can filter and manipulate data, generate document summaries, and ask context-aware questions about report content, table data, and more — all within the user interface.
+This example integrates a Copilot-inspired chat window (the [`DxAIChat`](http://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) component) to an application DevExpress Blazor Report Viewer and Blazor Grid.
+With an integrated [Azure OpenAI Assistant](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/assistant), users can ask natural language questions to analyze data and obtain AI-powered insights from the displayed report document and/or data displayed in the grid.

-Common implementation steps include:
+Key implementation steps of integrating `DxAIChat` include:

 1. Register AI Services in the application.
 2. Add `DxAIChat` to the application.